Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

-Some level of generation overcapacity is required, both to account for losses due to inefficiencies in storage, and to keep the required volume of storage within reasonable bounds.
-As the level of generation overcapacity increases, storage requirements (specifically, capacities and input rates) decrease.
-The consequent decrease in storage costs must be balanced against the increase in the cost of generation.
-In our examples below, the considered levels of generation overcapacity are 30\% and 25\%.
+In our examples below, the considered level of generation overcapacity is 30\%.
 However, it is useful to consider briefly the volume of storage required to manage more general levels of overcapacity.
+(Some level of generation overcapacity is required, both to account for losses due to inefficiencies in storage, and to keep the required volume of storage within reasonable bounds.)
 In particular, for a \emph{single} store with given efficiency and without input or output power constraints, there is a minimum store size and a minimum initial store energy level such that the store can completely manage the above residual energy process (i.e.\ with no unmet demand).
-Figure~\ref{fig:st.size} plots, for various levels of store efficiency and on the basis of our assumed 80\%-20\% wind-solar mix, this minimum store size against the assumed level of overcapacity in the above residual energy process.
+Figure~\ref{fig:st.size} plots, for various levels of store efficiency and on the basis of our assumed 80\%--20\% wind-solar mix, this minimum store size against the assumed level of overcapacity in the above residual energy process.

 \paragraph{Storage data and costs.}